 We’ve also chosen our three new topics.
 These are Litter, School Grounds and Biodiversity.
 For the next flag, we had to picked a Sustainable Development Goal, so we have picked Life on Land, as it seemed to fit well with our new topics.

-Carrick Knowe Primary Awarded Our Fifth Green Flag
+Carrick Knowe Primary Awarded Our Sixth Green Flag

 Each flag focuses on different topics within Eco Schools (listed above) and this flag was awarded for all our hard work connected to Litter, Transport and Health and Well-being.